textpattern/textpattern.github.io/tags/tag-attributes-cross-reference.md

 h3(sectionedit39#label). label

 This string will be prepended to the output.
-When using a "wraptag":/home/www/zendstudio/dokuwiki/bin/doku.php?id=attributes_cross-reference#wraptag value of either

-bc. ol

-or

-bc. ul

-, the label will be the first list item.
+When using a "wraptag":/home/www/zendstudio/dokuwiki/bin/doku.php?id=attributes_cross-reference#wraptag value of either `ol` or `ul`, the label will be the first list item.

 Default is unset (except where shown in parentheses).